 Suggested Further Reading:

-If you are looking thinking about other things to do by yourself, check out the following pages with links to places I have been to solo, that I can recommend.
+If you are considering other solo activities, check out the following pages with links to my recommendations.